-SMALL CLOUD CHRISTIAN SCHOOL PRESENTS...

-SMALL CLOUD CHRONICLES

-"With God all things are possible."
-Mark 10:27

-Spring 2012

-Vol. 16, No. 3

-P.O.
-Box 650, Wilton, CA 95693-0650

-eoni Meadows, a Seventh-day Adventist camp in the foothills near Placerville, California, was the location of a one-week music camp that our students were privileged to attend.
+SMALL CLOUD CHRISTIAN SCHOOL PRESENTS ...
+SMALL CLOUD CHRONICLES "With God all things are possible."
+Mark 10:27 MUSIC CAMP Vol. 16, No. 3 Spring 2012 P.O.
+Box 650, Wilton, CA 95693-0650 eoni Meadows, a Seventh-day Adventist camp in the foothills near Placerville, California, was the location of a one-week music camp that our students were privileged to attend.
 Many home-schooled children came together to learn about good, wholesome, godly music.
 And there was something for everyone to learn.
 The primary children learned about notes-their names and their timing.
 Children were given specific notes that they were instructed to place in their proper places on a large board containing a music staff.
 Then, using popsicle sticks to portray the beat, the children created a phrase of music.
-They played recorders.
-Those who played other instruments such as Leoni Meadows rents out cabins with kitchenettes for its violins, flutes, etc., formed an orchestra and played beautiful also learned to sing hymns together in parts- soprano and alto.
+They

+Primary students practicing

+IN STREET STREET, CONTRACTOR OF STREET,

+also learned to sing hymns

+together in partssoprano and alto.
 A highlight of the day was when they played hymns in chimes.